pybpc/walrus/docs/source/algorithms.rst

 Formatted String Literals
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Since Python 3.6, formatted string literals (:term:`f-string`) were introduced from
+Since Python 3.6, formatted string literals (:term:`f-string`) were introduced in
 :pep:`498`.
-And since Python 3.8, *debug f-strings* were added to the grammar.
+And since Python 3.8, *f-string debugging syntax* were added to the grammar.
 However,
-when ``walrus`` performs the conversion on *assignment expressions* inside :term:`f-string`,
+when ``walrus`` performs the conversion on *assignment expressions* inside :term:`f-string`s,
 it may break the lexical grammar and/or the original context.

-Therefore, we utilise :mod:`f2format` to first convert such :term:`f-string` then
+Therefore, we utilise :mod:`f2format` to first expand such :term:`f-string`s into :meth:`str.format` calls,
-rely on ``walrus`` to perform the conversion and processing.
+then rely on ``walrus`` to perform the conversion and processing.
 Basically, there are
 two cases as below:

-1. In a string literal which contains a *debug* :term:`f-string`, as the converted
+1. When an *assignment expression* is in a *debug* :term:`f-string`.
+(To prevent the converted
-   codes will change the original expression for self-documenting and debugging;
+   code from changing the original expression for self-documenting and debugging.)
-2. In a :term:`class variable <class-variable>` declaration which contains any
+2. When an *assignment expression* is in an :term:`f-string` inside a class scope.
-   :term:`f-string`, as the converted codes may break the quote level of the
+   (To prevent the converted code from breaking the quotes of the original string.)
-   original string.

 Lambda Functions
 ----------------